 The Arts and Communications magnet program offers Newport News students the opportunity for intensive study in the Arts as part of a full and well-balanced academic program.
 Students participate in many show case events in which they apply what they learn.
 Through these events, students gain experience in the teamwork that brings creative events to life.

 The arts on which the magnet program concentrates are music, the visual arts, dance, drama, and creative writing.
 The magnet also offers a concentration in communications, which brings together elements of journalism, public relations, and broadcasting.

-How do I apply for the magnet program?
+How do I apply?

 All students who wish to attend magnet programs must submit a Magnet School Application by the January deadline.
 Applications are available at any Newport News school, the Administration Building and on the Newport News Public Schools website at www.nnschools.org/magnet.

 Transportation is provided to all magnet program students who reside in Newport News.